Lucius…a mother’s story

-Ask any parent and they will tell you that parenting can often be challenging.
-For Briearne, being a Mum to 2 year-old Lucius presents even more unique challenges because he is living with a traumatic brain injury, sustained from a motor vehicle accident.
+Ask any parent and they will tell you that that caring for a child can often be challenging.
+For Briearne, being Mum to 3 year-old Lucius presents even more unique challenges because he is living with a traumatic brain injury, sustained from a motor vehicle accident.

 Lucius was just 3 months old at the time of the accident.

-“Things were chaotic, I didn’t know where to begin or what to do when it came to Lucius,” said Briearne.
+“Things were chaotic, I didn’t know where to begin or what to do when it came to Lucius,” Briearne said.

 NIISQ has provided support to Lucius and Briearne from the early stages of adjusting to life after injury.

-NIISQ Support Planners worked alongside Briearne to enable access to treatment, care and support to assist with seizure activity associated with Lucius’ injury, and other supports to help with his development, including home-based physiotherapy and occupational therapy and medications.
-Briearne also received funding to attend epilepsy-related courses to understand how to effectively respond to her son during his seizure episodes.
+NIISQ Support Planners continue to work alongside Briearne to enable access to treatment, care and support services to assist with seizure activity associated with Lucius’ injury, and other supports to help with his development, including home-based physiotherapy and occupational therapy and medications.
+She has also received funding to attend epilepsy-related courses to understand how to effectively respond to her son during his seizure episodes.

-“Because of our NIISQ Support Planners, I feel like Lucius has some of the best therapists and support team.
-It is great having someone that I feel is genuinely invested in my child’s wellbeing and progress and not feeling like we are just another number,” Briearne said.
+“Because of our NIISQ Support Planners, I feel like Lucius has some of the best therapists helping him and is surrounded by a caring and supportive team.
+It is great having someone that I feel is genuinely invested in my child’s wellbeing and progress.
+I don’t feel like we are just another number,” she said.

 “NIISQ provides a feeling of connectedness.
 Hearing stories of other experiences, knowing that you are not alone and having people that understand and are so human is so important.
-I wanted to share our story with other NIISQ participants to let them know that support is available.
-I would recommend other families to ask questions and talk to their Support Planners about anything.
-While trauma doesn’t leave you, you learn to cope with it better as time goes on.
-With NIISQ, I know that Lucius and I have the best people on this journey with us,” said Briearne.
+While trauma doesn’t leave you, you learn to cope with it better as time goes on,” Briearne said.